The Optical Tube

 Finally, the focuser on the 12” Truss Tube is a 2” linear bearing Crayford focuser, which has a smooth metal track on the main bearing to improve rigidity.
 An extension tube and 1.25” adapter – both with compression ring fittings – are also provided.
 By default, the 12” Truss Tube’s focuser is positioned at a 90-degree angle to the ground, meaning it is perfectly horizontal.
 As a consequence, the telescope’s eyepiece is frequently not only low but also at an awkward angle.
 Removing and reinstalling the truss couplers on the upper tube assembly with a screwdriver allows you to rotate the other upper tube assembly components 45 degrees, resolving this issue.

 No eyepieces are included with the 12” Truss Tube, so you’re expected to pick up your own aftermarket ones.
 For aiming the telescope, a red dot finder is provided.
 This red dot finder, the same low-quality unit included with most other Explore Scientific telescopes, employs a non-standard shoe design unique to Explore Scientific, making it challenging to use alternative finders.
 The finder has a slightly tinted window, likely due to its original intended production for non-astronomical purposes.
 Aligning the bracket with the telescope, and keeping it that way, can also be problematic.
-We recommend replacing it as soon as possible with a quality reflex sight or finder scope.
+I’d recommend replacing it as soon as possible with a quality reflex sight or finder scope.

 The Explore Scientific 12″ Truss Tube Dobsonian, as with any Dobsonian, pivots on laminate-covered bearings riding on Teflon pads in an alt-azimuth configuration, that is, up and down and side-to-side.
 Instead of the particle board that is usually used for the rocker box, however, the whole base is made out of thin sheet metal riveted together like the mirror box.
 Likewise, the rocker has built-in handles to easily pick it up and carry it around,